Erotemic/netharn/README.rst

    - data provenance of training history in ``train_info.json``
    - tensorboard metric visualization (optional) DESIGN PHILOSOPHY:
-   Built-it yourself but don't repeat yourself.
+   Avoid boilerplate, built-it yourself when you need to, and don't repeat yourself.
 SLOGAN:
     Rein and train.
 USAGE PATTERNS: